ovinc/drapo/README.md

 # Tips and Troubleshooting

-If the package does not work, try the following hacks:
+## Tips

-- If instantiating from the command line, Matplotlib figures need to not block the console.
+- When instantiating an object from the command line on an existing figure, Matplotlib figures need to not block the console.
 For this, use `plt.show(block=False)` when creating the figure.

-- Try another interactive action on the figure such as zooming/panning to see if it makes the objects miraculously appear.
+- If selecting objects is difficult, either increase the `pickersize` property, or upgrade drapo and/or Matplotlib (see *Requirements* below).

+## General issues

+If encountering problems, try the following:

-- Use a different matplotlib backend.
-In particular, *MacOSX* seem to cause problems where nothing is drawn or where the figure crashes.
-Try e.g. `matplotlib.use('Qt5Agg')`, `matplotlib.use('Qt4Agg')` or `matplotlib.use('TkAgg')`.
+- Use a different matplotlib backend, e.g. `matplotlib.use('Qt5Agg')`, `matplotlib.use('Qt4Agg')` or `matplotlib.use('TkAgg')`.

 - Similarly, in Jupyter, an interactive backend needs to be used, with the command `%matplotlib qt` or `%matplotlib tk` (or simply `%matplotlib`).

 - Pass `blit=False` in the argument of any class or function (except ClickFig) to see if the problem comes from the blitting strategy used for fast rendering.

+## MacOSX issues

+The *MacOSX* backend of Matplotlib seems to cause problems where the figure crashes, or objects get duplicated on the figure, among other things.
+If encountering problems on a Mac, usually they are solved by either turning off blitting for fast rendering, or by choosing a different backend (see above).

 # Requirements